 Dust off your coasters with a large, clean and dry paintbrush.
 Pour your prepared Table Top epoxy onto the surface of the coaster.
 Use either a popsicle stick or gloved hand to ensure that the sides and tops are completely covered with epoxy.
 Follow up with a torch to gently pop any bubbles.
 Cover coasters with a box to protect them from dust, hair or any other contaminates and let cure.

 Step 6: Add the Finishing Touches

 Once your coasters have completely cured, turn them over on a soft surface (I used a silicone mat) and start peeling off the tape.
 A heat gun will help in the removal process.
 Once the tape has been removed, use an 120 grit sponge sander or dremel to sand down any sharp edges.
 I like to finish the back edges with a coat of acrylic paint that compliments or matches the design on the front.
 You can also add a layer of varnish for a shiny, gloss finish.
 Adhere your precut, adhesive cork backing and don’t forget to sign your work!
 I love using a wood burning tool to burn my logo into the cork.

 Please, make sure to let your coasters cure for 5-7 days after pouring.
 Once they are completely cured, they will be perfect for your summertime beverages!
+Now that you know how to make coasters with epoxy resin, you can pour yourself a celebratory drink!
 Stay creative and happy crafting!